60 Victoria Embankment, EC4

 Listing: Grade II (1969)

-This breath-taking building is the second (of three) homes for the City of London’s School for Boys.
+This breath-taking building is the second (of three) homes for the City of London’s School.
 Its compositional arrangement, its overall quality and its riverside location‒ which allows for much more extended perspective than most narrow City streets‒ all contribute to its high architectural profile.

 The style has been described as “amazingly unscholastic” and “mainly French renaissance”, neither of which contradicts our impression of a confident but eminently late-Victorian exuberance of historicist eclecticism and whimsy.
 The only truly ‘French’ element is the steeply-pitched hipped roof (in Westmoreland slate).
 The Portland Stone faced edifice below the roof is really just a particularly rich but not overly assertive rendering of Renaissance / Mannerist themes.
 Both corners and the roof, furthermore, are surmounted by Wren-inspired English baroque turrets.

 The relief of mass via secondary articulation and sculptural additions shows a wealth of detail.
 The most pronounced are the sets of double columns, surmounting arches and four statues of British ‘great men’ (by Dyamond & Son) adorning the facade.
 Further inspection also reveals a subtly executed basement rustication, terminating cornice and balustrade, brown granite subsidiary columns as window mullions and lots more carvings (by Seale).